Fungible and Asset Location

 Fungible means interchangeable.
 Or substitutable.

-A dollar bill in D.C. is the same as a dollar bill anywhere else in the world.
+A dollar bill in D.C. is the same as anywhere else.
 Indeed, $10 is worth two five-dollar bills or ten one-dollar bills.
 Money is fungible.

 During retirement, money is fungible.
 If you sell equities from any account to provide income, you can buy equities in a different account and keep your asset allocation on target.
 Same with bonds.

-Even if the market is down and you “sell low,” if you buy the equivalent “low” in a different account, you haven’t really lost.
-Really.
-Because of fungible money.
+Even if the market is down and you “sell low,” you haven’t lost if you buy the equivalent “low” in a different account because of fungible money.

 Let’s dig in a little deeper to understand how money is fungible.
 And let’s discuss how a lack of understanding regarding fungibility may lead to mental accounting… and poor asset location.